Rahul04012003/XNAT_CLI_Toolkit/README.rst

     - ``--username`` or ``-u``: The username for the XNAT server.

     - ``--password`` or ``-p``: The password for the XNAT server.
 If not provided, credentials will be fetched from stored values.

+    - ``--project-id`` or ``-pid``: The project id of the project whose subjects you want to be displayed.
+If not provided, it will give the list of all the available projects on the XNAT Server.

 - Logging:
     - Logs are created in the ``logs`` folder in the current working directory.